Popping pasterns in cattle explained with causes, signs and info for overall hoof and joint awareness

 Proper Hoof Care

 Regular hoof trimming is essential to maintain even weight distribution and reduce stress on the pastern joints.
-Employing a professional trimmer can ensure that hoof care is done correctly.
+Consistent hoof management is a foundational part of cattle pastern support, particularly for show animals.

 Routine Veterinary Check-Ups